textpattern/textpattern/sites/README.txt

 The site1 template includes a symbolic link to the admin directory inside the public directory.
-This is only used for the alternate setup described below ("Multi-Site with Integrated Admin Area").
+This is only used for the alternate setup described below ("Multi-site with integrated admin area").
 Since we will be accessing the admin area from a separate subdomain, this symbolic link is not necessary and should be removed.